LiveHelperChat/xmpp-chat/README.md

 ### Operator sends a message to online visitor (need ejabberd mod here)
  * Operator writes message to user using XMPP client.
- * Two options here.
-Either receive message in node server and execute callback back to LHC extension to store operatror message
- * OR
  * Intercept message at ejabberd lhc extension and there execute callback to lhc module.
-Perhaps there is better place.
-Like it's more direct approach.

 ### Visitor starts a chat
  * We execute API call to node api server, with logins from online visitor.
 If logins does not exists, we create an account for chat user.
  * Message to be send based on department setting.
 To any random logged operator using XMPP.
 First check that online visitor has assigned sender and message was send using XMPP.
  * Basically we need intelligence operator selection based on department and online operators in XMPP node.
- * We can track operators status in XMPP based on lhc ejabberd extension callbacks execution
+ * We can track operators status in XMPP based on lhc ejabberd extension callbacks execution [Implemented]

 ### Sends a message to operator from visitor (during the chat)
  * Connect as user and send message to assigned operator if it exists.
 It has to exists based on aboove requirement.